makinacorpus/DbToolsBundle/docs/content/contribute/pack.md

 # Create and share your own pack of anonymizers

-You created a bunch of anonymizers and want to reuse them easily ?
-May be you also want to share them with the community ?
+You created a bunch of anonymizers and want to reuse them easily?
+May be you also want to share them with the community?

-The DbToolsBundle help you to do so with the [pack-template](https://github.com/DbToolsBundle/pack-template).
+The DbToolsBundle help you to do so with [a github template repository](https://github.com/DbToolsBundle/pack-template).

 After [you created a fresh repository from this template](https://github.com/new?template_name=pack-template&template_owner=DbToolsBundle), follow these steps to set up your pack:

 [[toc]]

-## 1. Adapting template to your repository
+## 1. Adapt the template to your repository

 Now you have your repository.
 Let's say its name is `my-vendor/pack-awesome`.